 This question is often asked and if you have any programming friends, you’ll likely get a different answer from each friend.
 And you may even get a another suggestion to learn Java instead.
 Let me give you an answer that’s based on your needs instead of what language your friends like best.

 Should I learn C, C++, or C#?
 Eventually, you’ll find value in learning all three.
 But I don’t recommend learning C first.
 There’re too many habits you’ll struggle with later.
-That leaves just C++ or C#.
-Now, if you’re only going to learn one, then you should probably go with C# because it’s easier and faster to learn.
-But if you think that you might someday need both, or all three, then learning C++ first will make you better prepared.
+If you’re only going to learn one, then C# is easier and faster to learn.
+But if you think that you might someday need more, then C++ will make you better prepared.

 I’ve been programming for 25 years and have seen languages come and go.
 Keep reading for my full advice that considers more than just the most popular language of the month.

 Eventually, you’ll find value in learning multiple languages.
 And there could be a new language that you’re interested in five years from now.